code-423n4/2023-01-ondo-findings/data/mookimgo-Q.md

 Considering we want to search KYC'ed users for a specific kycRequirementGroup.

-Using eth_getLogs will can not do that, as it can only specify `topics0, topics1, ...`.
-In current design, user is placed before kycRequirementGroup.
+Using eth_getLogs will can not do that, as it can only specify `topics0, topics1, ...` in order (cannot search by topics2 without topics1), and in current design, user is placed before kycRequirementGroup.

 Suggest: change to: